jfoclpf/autocosts/credentials/readme.md

-The credential file should have a structure like the following one.
+This directory must have files whose names are `devCredentials.json`, `testCredentials.json` or `prodCredentials.json` according to the selected release.
+If you enable a service while running `node bin/index.js` the corresponding credential must be present in that JSON file.
+If you don't use the service the corresponding information in the JSON file will be ignored and therefore must not be present on the file.

-The file name is `devCredentials.json`, `testCredentials.json` or `prodCredentials.json` according to the selected release.
+The credentials JSON file must obey the following structure:

 ```